Ca. 150 CE.

 M(arco) Cornelio M(arci) f(ilio) Pal(atina) Statio P fecer[unt

-To Marcus Cornelius Statius p(arents?) made (this sarcophagus).
+To Marcus Cornelius Statius, son of Marcus, of the Palatine tribe, p(arents?) made (this sarcophagus).

 Sarcophagus Marcus Cornelius Statius